openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

                                --qc-compute-max-mem   2.5
 ```

-where here we have request two workers each with access to eight CPUs and with 2.5 GB of memory per CPU (i.e. 16 CPUs in
+Here we request two workers, each with access to eight CPUs and 2.5 GB of memory per CPU (i.e. 16 CPUs in total and
-total and 40 GB of memory).
-The memory limit is not strictly enforced by the executor, and is instead passed to the
+40 GB of memory).
+The memory limit is not strictly enforced by the executor, and is instead passed to the underlying QC
-underlying QC engine as a rough guideline via the [QCEngine] interface.
+engine via the [QCEngine] interface.
+Note that if multiple molecules have been submitted to the executor, molecules at
+different stages may run in parallel.

 See the [quick start guide](quick_start_chapter) for details on submitting jobs to a running bespoke executor.